Snyk SCM Integrations

 The Snyk GitHub Enterprise integration is bound to a single user, preferably a GitHub service account.
 The level of access for the integration is defined by the combination of the user's permissions in GitHub and the access defined for the Personal Access Token (PAT) on that user's account.
 If the PAT is defined with more permission than the user's GitHub account, the integration will not be able to use that permission.

-The following table details the access scopes required in GitHub for Personal Access Tokens (PAT) and the scopes required for Snyk to perform the required operations on monitored repositories, such as reading manifest files on a frequent basis and opening fix or upgrade PRs.
+The following table details the access scopes required in GitHub and GitHub Enterprise for Personal Access Tokens (PAT) and the scopes required for Snyk to perform the required operations on monitored repositories, such as reading manifest files on a frequent basis and opening fix or upgrade PRs.
 GitHub custom roles are not supported.

 Action and purposePAT scopesRepository scopes